Psychology, Therapy and Mental Health Resources from the Team at CounsellingResource.com

 Far too many people these days do things they later regret and feel badly about, but continue to do anyway.
 Feeling badly for a moment helps them assuage guilt, which seems a fair price to pay for their misdeeds.
 If only this were enough.
 But in fact, it’s not.
 People often stay “stuck” because at some level they know that the really heavy lifting comes when one decides to face and labor to correct the destructive patterns they’ve allowed to become ingrained habits.
 In the end, their neurosis becomes a poor substitute for the noble suffering it takes to become a person of real character.

-3 Responses (One Discussion Thread) to “Words of Wisdom from Carl Jung”
+4 Comments (One Discussion Thread) on “Words of Wisdom from Carl Jung”